ChrisEdson/grunt-refupdate/README.md

 grunt.loadNpmTasks('grunt-refupdate');
 ```

-The plugin is on [the NPM Repository](https://www.npmjs.org/package/grunt-refupdate).
+The plugin is on the NPM Repository [here](https://www.npmjs.org/package/grunt-refupdate).

 ## The "refupdate" task